NicoMezzaa/AWS-Project/README.md

            - 80:80
    ```

-Start the nginx container via the 'docker-compose up -d' command, giving permissions with sudo.
+Start the nginx container via the `docker-compose up -d` command, giving permissions with sudo.

 * Create the certificate in the ssl folder with the command:
   ```bash